-Uwajima is a port city located in Ehime Prefecture, Japan.
-The city covers a total area of approx 469,48 km2 (181,27 ml2) and has a population of around 86,630 people (2010 census).
+Uwajima is a port city in Ehime Prefecture, located on Japan's Shikoku Island.
+The city covers a total area of approx 470 km2 (181 mi2) and has population around 90,000.

 The village was founded in the late-16th-century.
 When Takatora Tohdo became the Lord of Uwa region, he ordered Marugushi Castle's restoration.
 The current-day city was established as a merger of parts of Kitauwa District and Uwajima.
 In the early-17th-century, Uwajima Castle became a center of culture, education and industry.

 Uwa region became Uwajima Prefecture in 1871 (as Kamiyama Prefecture).
 The current-day prefecture was formed in 1873 as a merger with Ishizuchi Prefecture.
 Its capital was moved to Matsuyama after Ehime Prefecture was founded.